Rodrigotari1/Rodrigotari1/README.md

 **19 yrs (2021):**
 - started business school (#1 hospitality in World).
 - worked at 5-star hotel in madrid. taught me how to deal with people irl.
-- tried coding, didn’t stick.
+- tried coding, didn’t stick. (tuto hell)

 **20 yrs (2022):**
 - cold outreach to pro Muay Thai fighters to find a legit 1-month camp near Bangkok.